-California State law as of 1/1/2020 will allow ADUs to be added to a multifamily home, without regard to zoning.
-I have a reverse mortgage on a duplex and need to use a portion of my unit for a personal caregiver who will have her own separate space with kitchen and bath, which is a conversion of existing space in my unit.
-I will need to permit this and get a cert of occupancy from the City In order to legally have the caregiver ADU.
-(I would use the other part of the duplex for the caregiver but it is not a legal reason to evict in California.)
-Would this be ok under HUD guidelines, and if not, do you have any suggestions?
-(Because of the lack of affordable housing, I note that many States and/or municipalities have added multifamily ADUs (or multiple ADUs to single family homes), which erases former single family zones among other things.).
-I would also mention that the stated and original purpose of a reverse mortgage was to allow the mortgageE the wherewithal an means to continue to live in their homes until death or extreme disability made that impossible.
+Hello Arlo, California State law as of 1/1/2020 will allow ADUs to be added to a multifamily home without regard to zoning.
+I have a reverse mortgage on a duplex and need to use a portion of my unit for a personal caregiver who will have her own separate space with a kitchen and bath, conversion of existing space in my team.
+I will need to permit this and get a cert of occupancy from the city to have the caregiver ADU legally.
+(I would use the other part of the duplex for the caregiver, but it is not a legal reason to evict in California.)
+Is this ok under HUD guidelines, and if not, do you have any suggestions?
+(Because of the lack of affordable housing, I note that many States and municipalities have added multifamily ADUs (or multiple ADUs to single-family homes), which erases former single-family zones, among other things.).
+I would also mention that the stated and original purpose of a reverse mortgage was to allow the mortgagee the wherewithal and means to continue to live in their homes until death or extreme disability made that impossible.
 Thank you for any information you may have on a way forward with this question.By Val D. on 12.04.2019

 HUD’s guidelines currently do not allow multiple family units with added Accessory Dwelling Units (ADUs).

 I realize that California and other states have laws that allow for many different situations in their codes that HUD deems ineligible.
 Still, it doesn’t change the eligibility for the loan under the HUD parameters.

 Many circumstances in the HUD eligibility parameters are legal under the state laws and building codes but still are not allowed based on HUD rules.